This is the privacy policy of Negotiating Skills Australia ACN 142 855 785 trading as Scotwork Negotiating Skills (we, our, us).

 Your data may also held by Scotwork on Microsoft Azure Infrastructure in Australia and backed up on a daily basis.
 Microsoft security procedures meet rigorous industry standards for compliance such as ISO 27001, HIPAA, FedRAMP, SOC 1, SOC 2 and Australia IRAP.

-Any hard copy data (example course registration documents) is stored in our filing cabinets which are only accessible by authorised employees.
+Any hard copy data (example course registration documents) is stored in our filing cabinets which are only accessible by authorized employees.

 Data you provide via our website will be used to: